 [Section 47B inserted by No. 9 of 2000 s.
 5.]

+48A.
+Order to attend for work and development: cancellation

+(1) If —

+(a) an order to attend for work and development is issued under section 47 or 47A; and

+(b) it is not reasonably practicable to serve the order on the offender personally,

+the Registrar may cancel the order to attend for work and development and make or again make a licence suspension order in respect of the offender.

+(2) For the purposes of subsection (1), section 43(2) to (9) (but not section 43(4)), with any necessary changes, apply and a licence suspension order may be made even if section 42 has not been complied with.

+[Section 48A inserted by No. 48 of 2012 s.
+24.]

 48. Work and development order (WDO)

 (1) An offender who reports to a community corrections centre in accordance with an order to attend for work and development is to be assessed by a CCO who is to report to the CEO (corrections) on the suitability of the offender to be given a WDO.